 As it took off, Dick Beyer, fully retired from wrestling and coaching high school swimming, could be seen on the grounds.

-“He’d be out front with his mask on, in a golf cart and if they had tournaments he would drive around talking to people,” said Akron resident Jeff Cheavacci, who serves on Destroyer Park Golf’s committee.
+“He’d be out front with his mask on, in a golf cart and if they had tournaments he would drive around talking to people,” said Akron resident Jeff Cheavacci, who serves on Destroyer Park Golf’s committee that communicates with the Japan Park Golf Association.

 Up until his death last March at 88, Kris Beyer said, Dick Beyer loved being at the course.
 His memory lives on.
 A photo of Beyer with Andre the Giant is ensconced within the entranceway and a museum featuring his wrestling memorabilia are on-site.